-So you’ve committed yourself to adjusting your shopping habits for the sake of the environment — be it spending less on fast-fashion, shopping the best sustainable activewear and best sustainable fashion brands or by finding out about bamboo clothing, or being more mindful about which fabrics you choose while being aware greenwashing too.
+So you’ve committed yourself to adjusting your shopping habits for the sake of the environment—be it spending less on fast-fashion, shopping the best sustainable activewear and best sustainable fashion brands or by finding out about bamboo clothing.
+Maybe you're being more mindful about which fabrics you choose while being aware greenwashing too.
 Yet, you're still a little baffled by some of the advice available on sustainable living and which sustainable fabrics to look out for when making your purchases, especially once you've understood the difference between sustainable vs ethical shopping.

 For those who’ve ventured on a sustainable fashion journey, bamboo and cotton are materials that have most likely cropped up (excuse the pun).
 Both have been hailed as eco-friendly fabrics but which is better or more sustainable?

 Let’s weigh up the pros and cons.